ridgelab/ssva/README.md

 ## I. Introduction

-SpliceVariantAnalyzer (SVA) is a splice site variant diagnosis tool which outputs a comprehensive annotation for splice site variants using hg19 as a reference.
+SpliceVariantAnalyzer (SVA) is a splice site variant diagnosis tool which outputs a comprehensive annotation for splice site variants from a vcf file.
+The software is compatible with both hg19 or hg38 as the reference.

 This output includes the following:
   - GERP++2 score
   - Exac03 score
   - 1000 Genomes score
-  - dbSCSNV scores
+  - dbSCSNV score
   - MaxEntScan wild-type and variant score
   - MaxEntScan % difference between WT and Mut
   - list of lost conserved domains (rpsblast of Cdd)
-  - list of lost pdb sequences (blastp of pdb)

 <a name="installation"/>